Wasps stars 'bawled eyes out' over administration

 While the club - both their rugby and netball teams - explore how they may be able to come out of administration, players and staff have been left without incomes.

-Wasps' demise and the mass offload of players follows the downfall of Worcester Warriors, a Premiership rival that went into administration just 21 days earlier.
+Wasps' demise and the mass offload of players follows the downfall of Worcester Warriors, their Premiership rivals from across the Midlands who went into administration just 21 days earlier.

 'Hardest day I've had in sport'

-Wasps number eight Alfie Barbeary said "it's a bit of a scary time" as he looks for somewhere new to play and tries to deal with bills.
+Wasps number eight Alfie Barbeary said "it's a bit of a scary time" as he looks for somewhere new to play - and tries to deal with how to pay the bills.

 "Yesterday was very strange and probably the hardest day I've had in the sport," the 22-year-old told BBC Radio 5 Live.